 In 2018, the Port began collection of a new PFC Application totaling \$104,345 (18-03-C-00-FHR) for reimbursements of past expenditures of local funds on FAA Airport Improvement Plan eligible projects that were performed between 2014 and 2017.
-This Application will expire in 2020, however the Port expects to complete collections by the end of 2019 and will apply for a new PFC Application during the year to collect on other Airport Improvement Plan eligible projects.
+This Application will expire at the end of 2020, however the Port expects to complete collections by mid- year 2020 and will apply for a new PFC Application on other Airport Improvement Plan eligible projects.